Why Alpacas? A very valid question.

 Why should I buy alpacas?
 What are they?
 What do they do?
 Why should I want to own alpacas?
 Why are they so expensive?

-All valid questions that I have been asked numerous times over the last nine years that we have been breeding these wonderful creatures.
+All valid questions that I have been asked numerous times over the last twelve years that we have been breeding these wonderful creatures.
 Hopefully at the bottom of this page I will have explained why and maybe will have convinced you to seriously think about buying your first alpacas.

 Firstly let's deal with the question 'what are alpacas?'